Home

 BY DR. ARNAN SISSON

-Here in my Montross practice, there’s two sorts of problems we largely specialize in.
+Here in my Montross practice, there are two sorts of problems we largely specialize in.
 The first is spinal pain and the other is knee pain.
 Knee pain in particular can be a very scary sort of problem.

 A great example of that is a client I saw in the practice a few weeks ago.
 She was in town only for two days visiting a few family members, heard that we specialize in knee problems, and stopped by to get some help before she got home to Northern Virginia.

-She was walking up the steps and suddenly had excruciating pain from stepping the wrong way while coming up to her bed room.
+She was walking up the steps and suddenly had excruciating pain from stepping the wrong way while coming up to her bedroom.
 She was extremely nervous about the entire situation.
-When speaking with her, she was worried she maybe tore a ligament, broke a bone, or would even require some sort of knee surgery.
-Basically, her entire trip was ruined, and she was stuck to the couch.
+When speaking with her, she was worried she might have torn a ligament, broken a bone, or would even require some sort of knee surgery.
+Her entire trip was ruined, and she was stuck to the couch.

-Once you have that set up, its important to place both hands on the arm rest or surface your sitting on to provide some support.
+Once you have that setup, it's important to place both hands on the armrest or surface you sitting on to provide some support.
 And then you have a family member or friend grab with both hands above the ankle.

-This movement done every 2 hours and when paired with other treatments can help many folks get over those initially high levels of knee pain, and more importantly get back to their normal active life style.
+This movement is done every 2 hours and when paired with other treatments can help many folks get over those initially high levels of knee pain, and more importantly, get back to their normal active lifestyle.

-An important point to make though is that if your pain is extremely high, you cannot bear any weight to stand on it, its constant, its worsening, there was some sort of traumatic event involved, and it doesn’t improve in swelling/pain over a few days then its important that you get it checked out by a provider.
+An important point to make though is that if your pain is extremely high, you cannot bear any weight to stand on it, it's constant, its worsening, there was some sort of traumatic event involved, and it doesn’t improve in swelling/pain over a few days then you should get it checked out by a provider.

 P.S.
-If your knee ache and stiffness has frustrated you to the max, and your concerned it may become worse.
-Call us today at (804) 493-0002 to get your free 15 minute phone consultation with our knee pain experts.
-We can give you a great idea of whats likely causing your problem and stratagies that will help you gett of the pills and back to exercise again!
+If your knee ache and stiffness have frustrated you to the max, and you are concerned it may become worse.
+Call us today at (804) 493-3256 to get your free 15-minute phone consultation with our knee pain experts.
+We can give you a great idea of what's likely causing your problem and strategies that will help you get off the pills and back to exercise again!